 Community Wide Thanksgiving Dinner

 Child Advocates is looking for volunteers to work in the juvenile court system to help children who are abused or neglected.
-Training is conducted four times a year.
-For more information, please call Julie Petty at (317) 205-3055 ex 19, or log on to www.childadvocates.net
+Training dates can be found by clicking here www.childadvocates.net

 Conner Prairie is a large, open-air living history museum made up of four distinct historic areas, a modern museum center and over 800 acres of natural beauty.
 Conner Prairie's mission is to serve as a local, regional and national center for education and activities exploring the lives, times and values of the 1800's in America.
-Conner Prairie volunteer opportunities are mutually beneficial to the museum and the volunteer amd we welcome those who would like to donate their time and talents.
+Conner Prairie volunteer opportunities are mutually beneficial to the museum and the volunteer and we welcome those who would like to donate their time and talents.
 Volunteer opportunities include: special events, gardening, museum shop, greeting tour groups, woodworking, sewing, clerical support, and much more.
-Information on volunteering is available on the Conner Prairie website, www.connerprairie.org or contact volunteer services at 776-6000.
-Conner Prairie (ages 16 and up)
+Information on volunteering is available on the Conner Prairie website, www.connerprairie.org.

 Easter Seals Crossroads

 Parents Night Out – North -- Volunteers are needed to assist the Easter Seals staff of Parents' Night Out - North, which provides respite care for family members and primary caregivers of children with special needs ages six months to twelve years old.
 Respite care enhances personal and family health by providing necessary physical care and recreational activities for the children while offering parents and caregivers a well-deserved break.
 Parents' Night Out - North is held at Kids Kastle, 11552 Fishers Landing Drive in Fishers and takes place the third Friday night of every month.
 Volunteers report at 5:30 p.m. with dinner provided and the children are there from 6 p.m. - 10 p.m.
-For more information, please call Margie Galloway at (317) 466-1000 x2446 or visit www.eastersealscrossroads.org
+For more information, please isit www.eastersealscrossroads.org or call 317-446-1000

 Easter Seals Crossroads (ages 16 and up)